s1vaaeyy/CI6206-IP/README.txt

 Git fetch && Git pull
 # this lets you see the changes you have made.
 Those new changes will appear in RED
 Git status
+# This lets you select the specific files you want to commit
+git add "XXXXXXXX YYYYYYYYYY ZZZZZZZZZZ"
+# this lets you see make sure what you are pushing in.
+They will appear in green
+git status
 # To commit changes used this fromat - "[Name] Summary of commit"
 git commit -m "[Siva] Test commit"
-# this lets you see if your changes have been pushed in.
-They will appear in green
-Git status
-# You may also see it on github on the changes you have made.
+# You now can confirm and push in your changes
+git push origin master